Tuition, Fees, and Financial Aid

 Overnight mail and outside scholarship payments should be addressed to:

 Reimbursement of Graduate Tuition by Third Party

-The third-party authorization must be submitted to the Bursar’s Office each semester.
-If the employer reimburses the student directly, the student must pay for his/her course by the semester due dates.
+If the employer reimburses the student directly, the student must pay for his/her course by the term due dates.

-In addition, if the third party does not pay the tuition (e.g. when a student does not earn the required grade), the student is responsible for the tuition for that semester.
+In addition, if the third party does not pay the tuition (e.g. when a student does not earn the required grade), the student is responsible for the tuition for that term.

 Late Payment Penalty

-A late payment penalty of $75 may be assessed to the student's account if payment is not made by the semester due dates.
-A registration and transcript hold will also be placed on the account and students will not be allowed to register for the following semester until their balance is resolved.
+A late payment penalty of $75 may be assessed to the student's account if payment is not made by the term due dates.
+A registration and transcript hold will also be placed on the account and students will not be allowed to register for the following term until their balance is resolved.